 The principal objective of Title IX is to avoid sex discrimination in education programs and to provide individual citizens effective protection against those practices.
 Title IX applies, with a few specific exceptions, to all aspects of federally funded education programs or activities.
 In addition to traditional educational institutions such as colleges, universities, and elementary and secondary schools, Title IX also applies to any education or training program operated by a recipient of federal financial assistance.

 Isn’t Title IX just about athletics?

-What is the role of the school to stop Sexual Misconduct and sex discrimination?
+What is the role of the school to stop Sexual Harassment and sex discrimination?